PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

         type_hint: text
     snippets:
       - xpath: some/xpath/value/here
-        name: snippet_knickname
+        name: config_set_knickname
         file: filename of xml snippet to load that should exist in this directory

-2. Multiple configuration snippet files.
+2. Multiple configuration files.
 Each should contain a valid template fragment and may use jinja2 variables.
  These templates may be XML, JSON, YAML, Text, etc. For Pan-OS devices, these are XML fragments from specific stanzas of the Pan-OS device configuration tree.